ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 # Declare a winner:

-Since the players can take turns, the next step is to be able to determine the game status at every moment so we can declare a winner or a draw if the game when the game is over.
+Since the players can take turns, the next step is to be able to determine the game status at every moment so we can declare a winner or a draw when the game is over.

 First, let's add a `Helpers` folder where we will create the `Helper.cs` class that hold a static method to calculate the game status depending on the state of the squares when it's called.